A Practitioner Who Chose This Community

 Schedule with Dr. Perez

 There are clinicians who end up in rural practice because it was the only option.
 Dr. Antonia Perez is not one of them.
-She holds a Doctor of Nursing Practice from Johns Hopkins University — among the most competitive graduate nursing programs in the world — along with board certifications in both psychiatric mental health and family practice.
+She holds a Doctor of Nursing Practice from the University of Texas at Austin (the highest degree in nursing practice) and is board-certified as a Psychiatric Mental Health Nurse Practitioner (Johns Hopkins, Baltimore, MD) and Certified Family Nurse Practitioner (Catholic University, Washington, DC).
 She could work anywhere.

 She chose Coos Bay.